abfrad/HiAli/README.md

 Future Objectives

 My future objectives and vision for Hi Ali is as following

 1. Deeper understanding of grammar and reducing the need of key-phrase
 2. Wide re-factor of the code, encapsulation of functions, use object oriented approach.
 3. Use of session variables to keep track of a conversation rather than request and response.
 4. Refining data storage mechanism, keywords, hidden masks, space saving technics and etc.
 5. In a bigger picture developing Ali into more that keyboard-screen application into other variety of input and output systems.
 6. Fixing use-case for Ali

 Conclusion

 The module have been beneficial for me by giving me a chance to explore my abilities in term of coming up with an idea and building on it.
 I came across some standards and good practices and tools for Software Architecture which I have not been familiar before.
 Developing the prototype I have promoted my skills and learned a lot using new technologies like Neo4j.

-Masters Degree Project for Sotfware Architecture Development module
+Masters Degree Project for SAD module